OPUSLab/PAOAwithPbits/README.md

 ## Contact

-For questions or contributions, feel free to open an issue, pull request, or contact Abdelrahman Abdelrahman (abdelrahman@ucsb.edu).
+For questions, feel free to open an issue, pull request, or contact Abdelrahman Abdelrahman (abdelrahman@ucsb.edu).